The

 The Human Kind Project is small by intention.

 Five people per cohort.
-Two cohorts per month.
+Exclusive and carefully chosen.

-We were founded by a healthcare worker and most of our cohorts reflect that — but burnout doesn’t belong to one profession.
+We were founded by a healthcare worker so our inquiries reflect that — but burnout doesn't belong exclusivly to the healthcare profession.

-We want to understand where you are, what you're carrying, and whether this is the right moment for you.
+We want to understand where you are, what your crossroad is like, and whether this is the right moment for you.

 -----